Varunmargam/My_Blogs/clmjfq28t000i0amr94gcdvut.md

 ## ✔LoadBalancer

 We were accessing the application within the cluster or the organization using the above 2 services.
 To access the application outside the system by an external user who can use a Public IP we use the **LoadBalancer** service.
 There are some other methods to make the application running inside a cluster externally accessible.
-This service can only be used when you are running the Kubernetes cluster on any Cloud Service Provider Platform like AWS, Azure, Google Cloud, etc.
+This service can only be used when you are running the Kubernetes cluster on any Cloud Service Provider Platform like **AWS**, **Azure**, **Google Cloud**, **etc**.

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1694702653223/f877efd3-301c-47d2-a272-4c140a0aa5ae.png align="center")